 Everything boils down to chemistry

-Capsaicin, or magnesium chloride, while we certainly enjoy their contributions to our culinary life, are just chemical compounds, with molecules whose structures can affect the elements and compounds around them.
+Capsaicin, or magnesium chloride, while we certainly enjoy its contributions to our culinary life, are just chemical compounds, with molecules whose structures can affect the elements and compounds around them.
 It’s thinking about how these molecules might interact with our current PV compounds that will lead to better panels.